trance-project/trance/README.md

 ### System Requirements

-The framework has been tested with `Scala 2.12` and `Spark 2.4.2`, pre-built with Scala 2.12 support.
-See [spark.apache.org](https://spark.apache.org/releases/spark-release-2-4-2.html) for more details.
+The framework has been tested with `Scala 2.12` and associated Spark versions (2.4.2, 3.1.1 etc).

 ### Example Usage